Pioneer, Florida

 Pioneer, also known as Pioneer Plantation, is an unincorporated community and census-designated place in Hendry County, Florida, United States.
 Its population was 752 as of the 2020 census, up from 697 at the 2010 census.
 It is part of the Clewiston, Florida Micropolitan Statistical Area (μSA).

 Geography

 According to the U.S. Census Bureau, the community has an area of 21.233 mi2; 21.223 mi2 of its area is land, and 0.010 mi2 is water.

 Pioneer has the Pioneer Community Park at 910 Panama Avenue.
-It includes a 2,400 square feet community center, sports fields and courts, playground equipment, 2 grills, and a picnic table.
+It includes a 2,400 square feet community center, basketball court, playground equipment, 2 grills, and picnic tables.

+Demographics

+Pioneer first appeared as a census designated place in the 2010 U.S. census.